RezwanaMamata/RezwanaMamata/README.md

 ### Quantanite, Data Analyst [Jan, 2020 – Dec, 2020]

-- Project: Detect fraudulent activities within surveys using Machine Learning.
+- Analyzed surveys from 100,000+ responses regarding cleaning products during COVID, successfully identifying target consumer segments to inform and guide marketing strategies
-- Utilized CountVectorizer Bag of Words and TFIDF transformers for text vectorization.
+- Implemented text vectorization techniques using CountVectorizer Bag of Words and TFIDF transformers to preprocess survey data, enabling the efficient identification of potential fraud by transforming raw data into a structured format suitable for analysis
-- Employed machine learning algorithms, including Logistic Regression, Support Vector Classifier, Decision Tree Classifier, Random Forests Classifier, and K-Nearest Neighbors.
+- Constructed and fine-tuned a machine learning model specifically designed to detect fraudulent responses, achieving an 88% success rate in identifying fraudulent activities
+- Utilized Tableau to visualize and highlight regions with higher occurrences of fraudulent survey submissions, leading to more targeted investigation and resulting in more accurate market analysis

 ## Research & Development Projects